 How wonderful must it feel to be a flower,

-Toes tucked into the cool wet soil
+Toes tucked into the cool earth,

 Hands held out to catch the breeze,

-Bright face basking in the warm sunlight.
+Bright face basking in the sun.

 Limber arms reaching up to embrace the day,

-To invite the busy bumblebees to tea.
+To invite the busy bumblebees to play.

-How ticklish your soft petals must be,
+How ticklish the soft petals must be,

 How funny their tiny feet must feel.